shimoura/human-multi-area-model/README.md

 ### Data

 Data extracted from experimental references and necessary to run the codes can be found in `data/` folder.
 These files will be automatically loaded when running the simulation (check section [How to run](#how-to-run) for details).
+Please note that some data has to be manually downloaded.
+Specifically, the data stored in `./data/macaque/` and `./data/rutishauser/`.

 ### Requirements